xpherechain/docs.x-phere.com/docs/references/json-rpc.md

 ---
 title: JSON-RPC API
-description: A stateless, light-weight remote procedure call (RPC) protocol for Ethereum clients.
+description: A stateless, light-weight remote procedure call (RPC) protocol for Xphere clients.
 lang: en
 ---

-In order for a software application to interact with the Ethereum blockchain - either by reading blockchain data or sending transactions to the network - it must connect to an Ethereum node.
+In order for a software application to interact with the Xphere blockchain - either by reading blockchain data or sending transactions to the network - it must connect to an Xphere node.

-For this purpose, every Ethereum client implements a [JSON-RPC specification](https://github.com/ethereum/execution-apis), so there is a uniform set of methods that applications can rely on regardless of the specific node or client implementation.
+For this purpose, every Xphere client implements a [JSON-RPC specification](https://github.com/ethereum/execution-apis), so there is a uniform set of methods that applications can rely on regardless of the specific node or client implementation.

 [JSON-RPC](https://www.jsonrpc.org/specification) is a stateless, light-weight remote procedure call (RPC) protocol.
 It defines several data structures and the rules around their processing.
 It is transport agnostic in that the concepts can be used within the same process, over sockets, over HTTP, or in many various message passing environments.
 It uses JSON (RFC 4627) as data format.

 ## Client implementations {#client-implementations}

-Ethereum clients each may utilize different programming languages when implementing the JSON-RPC specification.
+Xphere clients each may utilize different programming languages when implementing the JSON-RPC specification.
 See individual client documentation for further details related to specific programming languages.
 We recommend checking the documentation of each client for the latest API support information.

 An internal API is also used for inter-client communication within a node - that is, it enables the consensus client and execution client to swap data.
 This is called the 'Engine API' and the specs are available on [GitHub](https://github.com/ethereum/execution-apis/blob/main/src/engine/common.md).